GoogleCloudPlatform/cloud-run-release-operator/README.md

 ## How does it work?

 Cloud Run Release Manager periodically checks for new revisions in the services that opted-in for gradual rollouts.

 To opt-in services for gradual rollouts, a label must be assigned to them.
 If a new revision with no traffic is found in these services, the Release Manager automatically assigns some initial traffic to the new revision.

-This new revision is tagged `candidate` while the previous revision serving traffic is tagged `stable`.
+The Release Manager manages 2 revisions at a time: the last revision that reached 100% of the traffic which is tagged `stable` and the newest deployment which is tagged `candidate`.

 Depending on the candidate's health, traffic to the `candidate` is increased or traffic to the candidate is dropped and is redirected to the `stable` revision.